 Edward Deruiter (David), Jenna Parker (Tracy), Kaiwi Lyman-Mersereau (Michael), Clarissa Thibeaux (Alex), Travis Lincoln Cox (Sammy), Mia Danelle (Val), Shamar Philippe (Eddie), Leddie Garcia (Suluk), Jim Helton (Captain Coffey)

-A crewmember at the Oasis polar base goes out to check on a faulty sensor and is attacked by a shark that bursts up through the icepack.
+A crewmember at the Oasis polar base goes out to check on a faulty sensor only to be attacked by a shark that bursts up through the icepack.
 The others realise that they are dealing with prehistoric sharks that have been revived by warm air currents under the ice shelf.
 The sharks now circle and attack the base.
 They succeed in separating the station from the landmass, leaving it floating on a sheet of ice, and then cause it to topple into the water.
-Sinking, trapped inside the base, the crew desperately try to find a means of being rescued before the one day’s worth of air they have left runs out and the sharks break in.
+Trapped inside the base as it sinks, the crew desperately try to find a means of being rescued before the one day’s worth of air they have left runs out and the sharks break in.

 There are one or two absurdities – one of these is the lack of geographical knowledge that frequently turns up in Emile Edwin Smith’s films.
 One of the maps of where the base is supposedly located shows Ross Island, which is part of the Antarctic continental mass, while the other shows the Northwestern Territories and Nunavut, which are located in the Canadian north – in other words, near The Arctic and at entirely the opposite end of the Earth than the Antarctic.